Written by Heather, a Kids Hope USA parent, Kids Hope USA former mentor and an elementary school counselor

 During the first school year, I was partnered with a fourth grader.
 It was great; I really enjoyed it.
 We did some academic things, as well as social.
 I just tried to pour into his life.

-MENTORING IN THE FAMILY
+MENTORING RELATIONSHIPS IN THE FAMILY

 When I started mentoring, my son was in kindergarten.
 After a couple of years, due to some change in our family dynamics, I returned to work.
 That’s when my son became a Kids Hope USA student and met with a mentor each week.

 My son and his mentor got along really well.
-It was a great fit.
+Their relationship was a great fit.
 They played a lot of Legos!
 It became a really special relationship, going all the way through middle school.
 He was there for my son when he really needed it.
 For those key 5-6 years, it helped my son deal with things and filled a void of a relationship he was needing.

 His mentor took the time to tap into his likes and interests and to just spend time together.
 My son even ended up being in his mentor’s wedding!